$45.00

 They measure about 3.5” wide by 2.5” tall, are finished with black patina and 1 Shot enamel painted dots on both sides.

-There are more detailed photos of some of the harder to photograph colors on my Instagram.
 If there’s a color you’d like these in that you don’t see here, please reach out for a custom order.

 From left to right: